sschuhmi/sschuhmi.github.io/_posts/2024-07-05-developer_workstart.md

----
-layout: post
-title: This will make you rethink of developers' infamous reputation as passionated night-working coders
+# This will make you rethink of developers' infamous reputation as passionated night-working coders
----

 This is a paragraph in my first post.
 Show off your Markdown!